 People injured after P&O cruise ship involved in 'weather-related incident' in Mallorca

-It's reported that P&O ship Britannia, carrying thousands of travellers, crashed into a freight vessel on Sunday morning during severe storms.
+It is reported that P&O ship Britannia, carrying thousands of passengers, crashed into a freight vessel on Sunday morning.

 Please use Chrome browser for a more accessible video player